Day 1: Wednesday, March 11, 1998

 We took out a map of London to see what sites were close to where we were staying.

-Jackie had prepared for supper a Yorkshire pudding, Brussels sprouts, carrots, broccoli, and potatoes, and she prepared a chocolate cream cheese pie for dessert.
+Jackie had prepared a Yorkshire pudding, Brussels sprouts, carrots, broccoli, and potatoes for supper, and a chocolate cream cheese pie for dessert.

 After supper, Michael brought out more family photos, and we looked through them.